John MacWilliam: Ecclesiastical career

 Having left the British Army, MacWilliam joined the Missionaries of Africa, a Roman Catholic society of apostolic life, who are also known as the White Fathers.
 From 1984 to 1986, he studied philosophy at Society's Missionary Institute in London.
 He spent 1986 and 1987 in Fribourg, Switzerland, and then spent two years training in the Maghreb.
 From 1989 to 1992, he studied theology in London.

 In December 1991, MacWilliam made his vows thereby becoming a professed member of the Missionaries of Africa (M. Afr.).
 He was ordained as a deacon in December 1991 and as a priest on 4 July 1992.
 He then continued his studies, studying Islam at the Pontifical Institute of Arab and Islamic Studies in Rome between 1992 and 1995.

 In 1994, four members of the White Father mission in Tizi Ouzou, Algeria, were murdered in their home.
 In 1995, MacWilliam volunteered to go to Algeria to re-open the mission in Tizi Ouzou.
 He served in Algeria between 1995 and 2008, during which violence against Christians increased and the Civil War was fought.
 He then worked in Tunisia.
 He has served as Superior Provincial for North Africa (covering Algeria and Tunisia) since 2015.

 Episcopal ministry

 On 16 March 2017, it was announced by the Holy See, that MacWilliam would be the next Bishop of Laghouat in succession to Claude Rault.
 He was consecrated a bishop on 20 May 2017 at Worth Abbey.
 The principal consecrator was Michael L. Fitzgerald, and the principal co-consecrators were Rault and Ilario Antoniazzi.
+He was succeeded in 2025 by fellow Missionary of Africa Diego Sarrió Cucarella.